principles31/portfolio/README.md

 # Portfolio: Mobile Menu
 > The goal of this project is to implement the mobile menu using javascript.

-> The following features has been implemented to the project.
+> The following features have been implemented in the project.

 > When the user clicks (or taps) the hamburger button, the mobile menu appears.
 > When the user clicks (or taps) the close (X) button, the mobile menu disappears.